Potestas87/sales-copilot/README.md

 # Sales Copilot (local Whisper + Ollama)

 Local-first sales-call assistant that records or ingests audio, transcribes with Whisper, keeps short-term context, and asks an LLM (Ollama) for objection classification and a suggested reply.
 Logs everything to JSONL for later analysis.
+Supports one-shot recording, dry-run with existing files, and streaming chunks so capture continues while the LLM thinks.

 ## Quickstart
 ```bash